festim-dev/FESTIM/docs/source/userguide/beginners_guide.rst

 Depending on how you install FESTIM, new users should familiarise with either `Docker <https://www.docker.com/>`_ or `Conda <https://anaconda.org/>`_.

 FESTIM is under version control with `git <https://git-scm.com/>`_.
 Even though users don't need git to install FESTIM, it is convenient to have a basic understanding of how it works.
-You can find `git turorials <https://git-scm.com/doc>`_ to help you getting started.
-The `FESTIM source code <https://github.com/RemDelaporteMathurin/FESTIM>`_ is hosted on GitHub.
-Git knowledge and a GitHub account is required to open issues and `contribute to the code. <https://festim.readthedocs.io/en/latest/devguide/index.html>`_
+You can find `git tutorials <https://git-scm.com/doc>`_ to help you getting started.
+The `FESTIM source code <https://github.com/festim-dev/FESTIM>`_ is hosted on GitHub.
+Git knowledge and a GitHub account is required to open issues and :ref:`contribute to the code <developers_guide>`.

 ----------------------
 Where can I find help?